sharktacos/VFX-software-prefs/docs/Maya.md

-# Project template
+# Maya Project template
 Zip file containing Maya project folders for an animation studio pipeline.

-# Turntable Setup
+# Maya Turntable Setup

 Maya files for look development turntable setup.
 Includes a .json file that can be used to import the following LPEs that create custom AOVs combining two or more builtin AOVs.